cloudant-labs/spark-cloudant/README.md

-jsonstore.rdd.maxInPartition|-1|the max rows in a partition. -1 means unlimited jsonstore.rdd.minInPartition|10|the min rows in a partition. jsonstore.rdd.requestTimeout|100000| the request timeout in milli-second jsonstore.rdd.bulkSize|20| the bulk save size jsonstore.rdd.schemaSampleSize|1| the sample size for RDD schema discovery. -1 means unlimited
+jsonstore.rdd.maxInPartition|-1|the max rows in a partition. -1 means unlimited jsonstore.rdd.minInPartition|10|the min rows in a partition. jsonstore.rdd.requestTimeout|100000| the request timeout in milli-second bulkSize|20| the bulk save size schemaSampleSize|1| the sample size for RDD schema discovery.
+1 means first document; -1 means all document; 0 will be treated as 1; N means min(n, total) document

-Default values are defined in [here](cloudant-spark-sql/src/main/resources/application.conf)

-### Configuration on Spark SQL temp table
+###  Configuration on Spark SQL Temporary Table or DataFrame

-Configuration can also be passed on DataFrame using option.
+Besides all the configurations passed to a temporary table or dataframe through SparkConf, it is also possible to set the following configurations in temporary table or dataframe using OPTIONS:

 Name | Default | Meaning
 --- |:---:| ---